Chapter 4 Spatial Data in R

 • Vector data sources (points/lines/polygons): Shape File, ESRI File Geodatabase, KML, GeoJSON, GML, WFS, …

-• Photo EXIF information: typically point coordinates
+• Photo EXIF information

 Here are some R-based interfaces to NCSS data sources via soilDB package.